Coast To Coast Health Care

 All our doctors provide this service at all clinics.
 A Chaperone service is available to all women.

-We have two nurse trained smear takers, Diony and Megan, who you can book in with also.
+We have three nurse trained smear takers, Diony, Megan and Andrea , who you can book in with also.

 Would you recommend this service to family & friends?See Reviews